Or go to our Shopify Theme Detector directly

 Step 1 – Time Frame

 The first thing that you need to do is to consider the time frame that you’re going to give your customers.
-A reasonable length of time is at least seven days but some laws require 14 days or even 30 days.
+A reasonable length of time is at least seven days, but some laws require 14 days or even 30 days.
 Therefore, check local laws and create a reasonable length of time.
-Large brands do offer lengthy return deadlines like 90 days.
+Large brands do offer lengthy return deadlines, like 90 days.

 Step 2 – Pay for Returns

 You must also decide whether you will charge customers for the returns.
-Some brands offer free returns, that can help convert more customers on your website.
+Some brands offer free returns, that can help convert more customers to your website.
 Others will charge their customers for the return.
 This option can often reduce the number of returns.

 As well as deciding whether the customer will pay for the return, you should have a standard cost for all returns.

 Not all items can be returned.
 For instance, those who sell food, customized items, perishables, personal items, etc. should not be returned as they can be harder to sell again.
 Therefore, you need to decide what items you’re not going to accept a return on and list them.

 Step 4 – Conditions of Return